-Quality and durability of the sleeping pad is also quite good.
-I have used the Synmat UL 7 quite extensively and it seems that the seam on both of our sleeping pads which divides the air chambers gets a bit lose.
+The quality and durability of the sleeping pad is also quite good.
+I have used the Synmat UL 7 quite extensively and it seems that the seam on both of our sleeping pads which divides the air chambers gets a bit to lose.
 Konstantin got his sleeping pad exchanged since it comes with 2 years warranty.

-I suppose that issues with seams may be an issue on all sleeping pads over the time.
-Beside this issue I was quite happy with my Synmat UL 7.
-Further, you may also need to adapt in case you are are used to vertical air chamber grooves rather than horizontal air chamber grooves.
+I suppose that issues with seams may be an issue on all sleeping pads over time.
+Besides this issue, I was quite happy with my Synmat UL 7.
+Further, you may also need to adapt in case you are used to vertical air chamber grooves rather than horizontal air chamber grooves.

 Konstantin on the Exped Synmat UL 7 during our Sarek trip.